haneenmahd/dapper/README.md

 - 🛳 **Portable** - This framework works accorss web and Node environments.
 You can use this library together with React or any other Javascript UI libraries.
 - 😵 **Tiny (>2kb)** - Too much lightweight, no more large bundle sizes
 - 🤓 **Extensible** - Extend the `State` class to create your own custom state object.
-- 🫥 **Asynchronous** - If you are fed-up with how messy it is to save state inside a asynchronous operation, say goodbye to it.

 ## Installation